-Takeda Castle Ruins「竹田城跡」located in Asago City, about 70 kilometers north of Himeji of Hyogo Prefecture is often called as the “Castle floating in the sky” or the “Machu Picchu of Japan” because of its beautiful location 353 meters above sea level, high in the mountains and It appears to be floating on a sea of clouds on foggy autumn mornings.
+Takeda Castle Ruins(竹田城跡) is located in Asago City, about 70 kilometers north of Himeji of Hyogo Prefecture.
+The Ruins is often called as the “Castle floating in the sky” or the “Machu Picchu of Japan”.
+Because of its beautiful location 353 meters above sea level, high in the mountains, and It appears to be floating on a sea of clouds on foggy autumn mornings.
 The castle is also known as Torafushi-jo (Lying Tiger Castle) due to its layout resembling a lying tiger.

-Visitors can be amazed by all those stones on the top of the mountains lifted up without modern equipment.
+Visitors can be amazed by impressive view and all those stones on the top of the mountains lifted up without modern equipment.

-The ruins are especially stunning when the clouds roll in making them look to be floating in the sky.
+Takeda Castle is particularly stunning when the clouds roll in making it look to be floating in the sky.